syncopika/trip-planner/README.md

 npm install
 ```

 For setting up the iframe that contains the map, run `npm run setup-map-dev`.
-You'll have to add your MapBox API token to iframeSetup.ts first.
+This will create a `bundle.js` file used by `mapIframe.html` in `/public`.
+You'll have to add your MapBox API token to `iframeSetup.ts` first to use a MapBox map style.
+Otherwise, I have a default map style and tiles that we can use for free thanks to [Stamen Design](http://maps.stamen.com/#terrain/12/37.7706/-122.3782).

 ### database/api server setup
-For the backend, I'm using postgres.
+For the backend, I went with postgres.
 For this project my test db is `trip_planner_test` and I have 2 tables called `users` and `destinations`.
 I currently don't have any login functionality so the `users` table is not important atm. `destinations` is where all users' destination information is supposed to go.
 See notes.txt for more info about those tables.

 After postgres is setup, see loadFakeData.js, adjust any postgres-specific variables like username/password/database name and run `node loadFakeData.js` to import the data from `test_destinations.json` into the database.